 Plant a Tree

-There are many programs that exist, such as One Tree Planted and Conservation.org, that allow you to donate to plant a tree, an option more feasible for people who live in a city.
-Conservation.org allows you to actually calculate your carbon footprint and tells you how many trees you need to plant annually to offset it.
-However, those who are able to should also physically plant a tree.
-While a single tree won't do much, if everyone does it, then there will be a difference.
+Many programs exist, such as One Tree Planted and Conservation.org, that allow you to donate to plant a tree, an option more feasible for people who live in a city.
+Conservation.org allows you to calculate your carbon footprint and tells you how many trees you need to plant annually to offset it.
+However, those who can should also physically plant a tree.
+While a single tree won't do much, if everyone does it, then you can make a difference.

 Support Sustainable Corporations